 Aubrey Drake Graham, who records under the mononym Drake, is a Canadian singer, songwriter, and actor.
 He was born in Toronto, Ontario.
 He first garnered recognition for his role as Jimmy Brooks on the television series Degrassi: The Next Generation.
 He later rose to prominence as a rapper, releasing several mixtapes like Room for Improvement before signing to Lil Wayne's Young Money Entertainment in June 2009.
 Drake's EP, So Far Gone, spawned the hit single "Best I Ever Had" and the moderate hit "Successful".
 His first studio album, Thank Me Later, debuted at number one on the Billboard 200 and generated notable singles, "Over" and "Find Your Love".
 It was certified Platinum by the ...more on Wikipedia

-Benjamin David Simmons is an Australian professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+Benjamin David Simmons (born 20 July 1996) is an Australian professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
 He played college basketball for one season with the Louisiana State University (LSU) Tigers, when he was named a consensus first-team All-American and the USBWA National Freshman of the Year.
-He was selected with the first overall pick in the 2016 NBA draft by the 76ers.
-After sitting out a year due to an injured right foot, he was named the NBA Rookie of the Year in 2018.
+He was selected with the first overall pick in.
 Simmons attended Box Hill Senior Secondary College before moving to the United States to attend Montverde Academy in Montverde, Florida.
-In his only season in college, LSU ...more on Wikipedia
+In his only season in college, LSU began the season with high expectations, but failed to qualify for the NCAA Tournament.
+He left school to enter the NBA ...more on Wikipedia

-Chancelor Bennett, better known by his stage name Chance the Rapper, is an American hip hop recording artist from the Chatham neighborhood of Chicago, Illinois.
+Chancelor Bennett (born April 16, 1993), better known by his stage name Chance the Rapper, is an American hip hop recording artist from the Chatham neighborhood of Chicago, Illinois.
 In 2013, he began to gain major recognition following the release of his second mixtape Acid Rap.
 Chance is also a member of the Chicago collective SAVEMONEY with frequent collaborator Vic Mensa and lead vocalist for the band The Social Experiment. ...more on Wikipedia